How to make an Ofrenda (offerings)

 You will need a ruler, scissors, a craft knife (optional), a glue stick and a butter knife (also optional!).

-2. Next cut out all the elements of your Ofrenda.
-We recommend using a craft knife for straight lines and scissors for curves.
+- Next cut out all the elements of your Ofrenda.
+Use a craft knife for straight lines and scissors for curves.

 Templates are available in our Day of the Dead or Dia de los Muertos printable party kit.

 We also have our very popular printable Mexican food signs to download: https://happythought.co.uk/day-of-the-dead/mexican-food-signs